xylarshayu/infra-demo-orchestrator/README.md

 # IAC Deployment Demo on EKS Kubernetes with multiple environment namespaces, CI/CD included

-As of this commit, this also includes a `docker-compose.yml` and `proxy.conf` to run the docker containers of the demo services locally.
+Refer to `./local-deploy` to run the microservices locally.